JackaBoiGamez/TheBasement/docs/libraries/State.md

 Inheritable class with a `Enter` and `Exit` method:

-!!! info "States"
+!!! info "Inherited"

-    A table of classes that inherit the State class.

-Will require States to pass into the constructor.
+    State is a class that must be inherited by another class to be used!

 ```luau title="Example State Class"
 local WalkingState = {}